aaronfreed/vaf/README.md

   - I’m not especially confident in my UI ideas (I’ve long held that UI is far too important to be left up to programmers that aren’t UI specialists, which I very decidedly am not).
 At the moment, I tentatively plan to add an “ambient delta modifier” hotkey that’ll be combined with other keys: one will select which digit to edit, another two will adjust it upwards or downwards, yet another will apply it, and yet another will sample it from another wall, but I haven’t gotten past the concept stage and probably won’t get around to writing it for weeks or even months.
 If you have any better ideas for a UI for this feature, please [contact me](#credits-and-contact-info).

 #### Aleph One 1.7’s new transfer modes
-Vasara AF adds the reverse slide, 2x, and 4x transfer modes from Aleph One 1.7.
+VAF adds the reverse slide, 2x, and 4x transfer modes from Aleph One 1.7.
 - This flat-out breaks if you aren’t using at least Aleph One 1.7, and I don’t care.
 Upgrade your Aleph One.
 - I don’t know what sort of preview to do for the 2x or 4x transfer modes.
 [Contact me](#credits-and-contact-info) if you have any ideas.